-In his third season with the club, LA Galaxy Academy product Adrian Vera made his presence known for LA Galaxy II.
+In his fourth season with the club, LA Galaxy Academy product Adrian Vera made his presence known for LA Galaxy II.
 During his 26 appearances for the team, Vera created 21 scoring chances, recorded one goal and provided three assists.
 He was critical in keeping possession for LA Galaxy II in the midfield, making 700 passes with an 81 percent success rate.

 How did you improve as a player this season?